mjftw/pluma-automation/docs/tutorials/2-3-tutorial-power.md

 power.off()
 ```

-You'll notice that by default the power off sequence was the reversed version of power on.
-This is probably what you want, but if not then you can set the PowerMulti parameter `reverse_off_seq` to false, like so:
+You'll notice that by default the power off sequence is the reversed version of power on.
+This is probably what you want, but if not then you can set the PowerMulti parameter `reverse_off_seq` to `False`.
+The default value for `reverse_off_seq` is `True`, so the off sequence will be reversed unless the parameter is specified.

 ```python
 ...